Peavey 6505 Series Guitar Amp Review and History

 Which 6505 is Right for You?

 The 212 was discontinued by Peavey a few years back.
 It offered an incredible sound while still being relatively compact.
-Of course it was also very heavy, but this was part of why it sounded so good.
-The 112 Combo is a more than capable replacement, and if I wanted a new amp that is the direct I would go.
+Of course, it was also very heavy, but this was part of why it sounded so good.
+The 112 Combo is a more than capable replacement, and it is among the best Peavey combo amps for metal.
 But, if you feel like looking around for a used 212, I suspect you will not be disappointed.

 On the other hand, if you are in a band and you play a lot of shows in larger venues, a 120-watt stack will be just what you want.
 It’s harder to cart around than the combos, but you’ll get all the stage volume and projection you’ll ever need.